russisinha/cs586/README.md

 # CS 586 - Software System Architecture

-This repository contains project for CS586 during the the term of Spring 2018
+This repository contains the project for CS586 during the the term of Spring 2018

 # Project details